Ethnomathematics: Chinese

 Number words in Chinese are assembled from the words for "one" through "nine" and words for powers of ten.

 For example, what is in English written out as "twelve thousand three hundred forty five" is "一万二千三百四十五" (simplified) / "一萬二千三百四十五" (traditional) whose characters translate to "one ten-thousand two thousand three hundred four ten five".

 Mesopotamia

 In ancient Mesopotamia, the base for constructing numbers was 60, with 10 used as an intermediate base for numbers below 60.

 West Africa

-Many West African languages base their number words on a combination of 5 and 20, derived from thinking of a complete hand or a complete set of digits comprising both fingers and toes.
-In fact, in some languages, the words for 5 and 20 refer to these body parts (e.g., a word for 20 that means "man complete").
+Many West African languages generally base their number words on a combination of 5 and 20, derived from thinking of a complete hand or a complete set of digits comprising both fingers and toes.
+In fact, in some languages, the words for 5 and 20 refer to these body parts.
 The words for numbers below 20 are based on 5 and higher numbers combine the lower numbers with multiples and powers of 20.
-Of course, this description of hundreds of African languages is badly oversimplified; better information and references can be found in Zaslavsky (1973).